Extraltodeus/DistanceSampler/README.md

 # DistanceSampler

-Heuristic modification of the Heun sampler using a custom function based on normalized distances.
+Modification of the Heun sampler using a custom function based on normalized distances.
 For ComfyUI.

 Work better with little amounts of steps.
 Starting at 4, recommanded 10.
 CFG scale at 8.